rgstephens/rasa-rule-slot-issue/README.md

 Under some circumstances, a rule is ignored when a featurized slot is set.
+This issue is being tracked [here](https://github.com/RasaHQ/rasa/issues/9302)

 In this example project, note the rule:

 ```yml
 - rule: Say goodbye anytime the user says goodbye